-The 2012 Victims' Directive indicates that victims should be referred to the appropriate services,89 and at first contact with a competent authority.90 Organisational structures should facilitate and ease the maximum access to services for the greatest number of victims (see also 'availability and access').
+The 2012 Victims' Directive indicates that victims should be referred to the appropriate services, 185 and at first contact with a competent authority.
+186 Organisational structures should facilitate and ease the maximum access to services for the greatest number of victims (see also 'availability and access').
 Responding fully to the complex needs of SGBV victims requires cooperation between professionals within and between different sectors and disciplines (see Vandenberghe, Hendriks, Peeters, Roelens & Keygnaert, 2018).
-Police, legal professionals, policy makers, health care services, victim assistance services, victim advocates, community groups and organisations that represent the interests of women should collaborate with the aim of enhancing the provision and delivery of services to SGBV victims (Haskell & Randall, 2019).91 Wherever possible, such services should cooperate to enable a 'single point of access' and/or a 'one-stop-shop' for victims92 to avoid that victims need to make multiple visits to multiple locations and see different professionals https://deafunity.org/
+Police, legal professionals, policy makers, health care services, victim assistance services, victim advocates, community groups and organisations that represent the interests of women should collaborate with the aim of enhancing the provision and delivery of services to SGBV victims (Haskell & Randall, 2019).
+187 Wherever possible, such services should cooperate to enable a 'single point of access' and/or a 'one-stop-shop' for victims 188 to avoid that victims need to make multiple visits to multiple locations and see different professionals (see also 'protection of safety and security' and 'health and well-being').
+Indeed, where such collaboration is absent, the experiences and outcomes for SGBV victims tends to suffer (Chliaoutakis, Papadakaki & Angelopoulou, 2012).
+The absence of integrated support services can cause stress for SGBV victims, cause difficulties and lead to missed opportunities in providing support and guidance in their different needs (Health and Justice Armed Forces and Sexual Assault Referral Centre Team, 2018; Walker, Majeed-Ariss, Riley & White, 2018).
+A further advantage of such cooperation is the https://deafunity.org/ development of widely used and understood protocols and procedures, which is essential for equity and continuity of health and other types of victim care (Vandenberghe, Hendriks, Peeters, Roelens & Keygnaert, 2018).
+However, it is important that the privacy and confidentiality rights of the victim are